FAQs

 For all parts of me that means integration (lowering of dissociative barriers); for some it has meant fusion (merging with other alters to form a singular identity together), and for others it has meant freeing that alter up to be actively involved in life as an important aspect of my overall identity.
 I really value the versatility my multiplicity gives me, to use a number of very different gifts and personality styles and perspectives, and there’s also a unity to all parts of me that I’m very thankful for.

-What does this mean for your writing, or for the characters you’ve written about for years?
 Will you still write/publish The Kraesinia Trilogy and other books?

 I am still writing and still have plans of publishing novels and poetry, as much as God enables me to do!